ChillFish8/lust/description.md

             # compression: 0 is the fastest but gives larger
             # files compared to the slowest, but best, 100.
             #
-            # If set to `null` this will enabled lossless encoding.
+            # If set to `null` this will enable lossless encoding.
             quality: 80       # Set lossy quality to 80% (0.0 - 100.0)

             # The quality / speed trade-off (0=fast, 6=slower-better)